Canadian Pain Task Force Online Consultation

 • The Necessary Tools

-by lesnosing, about 4 years ago
+by lesnosing, over 4 years ago

 I have lived with chronic neuropathic facial pain since 2002.
 I was one of the fortunate people to get into a pain clinic in my first year with the facial pain. i was a patient there for 15 years and was once on many pharmacological treatments including three different opiods at one time.
 I still worked as a healthcare worker as much as I was able.
 I took ritalin at one time to help ward off the somnolence I had very difficult pain to manage.
 I used medical marijuana as well.
 All of this treatment but I continued to work...
 Continue reading